Career Change to Nursing: How to Successfully Transition to a Rewarding Healthcare Career

 - Effective communication skills

-No matter what your past career was, you have important experience that you can use to be a successful nurse.
+No matter what your prior job experience is, you have important experience that you can use to be a successful nurse.

 What are the advantages of having a BSN in nursing?
 Learn how a bachelor's degree will further your career.